Rhadi Ferguson: MMA career

 Ferguson made his professional MMA debut in August 2010 and won his first two bout via TKO in the first round, and won by the same method in his second in 2011.
 He fought in the Light heavyweight division.

 Ferguson made his Strikeforce debut at Strikeforce Challengers: Woodley vs. Saffiedine on January 7, 2011, competing in the light heavyweight division.
 He was originally scheduled to face Moldovan wrestler Ion Cherdivara, but visa issues forced him off the card with John Richard stepping in as a late replacement.
 Ferguson defeated Richard by submission (Kneebar) at 2:00 in round 3.

 Ferguson retired from MMA with a record of 3-0 after his bout in Strikeforce.

 Personal life

-Ferguson currently lives in South Florida and has two children; son Rufus Alexander and daughter Rhadi Isabelle.
+Ferguson currently lives in South Florida and has two children with his ex-wife, Dr. Tracie Thompson, a board certified internal medicine doctor; son Rufus Alexander and daughter Rhadi Isabelle.
 Ferguson's cousin was a renowned street fighter, The Ultimate Fighter 10 cast member and UFC vet, Kevin "Kimbo Slice" Ferguson.